Operatunity Daytime Concerts

 What sort of music is presented?

-We present a wide variety of styles throughout the year ranging from classically themed concerts to songs from the shows and Modern Musicals to Hit’s from the 50’s and 60’s to name a few.
-Each of our 8 Daytime shows has its own special flavour so there is bound to be something that appeals to any musical taste.
+We present a wide variety of styles throughout the year ranging from classical, modern musicals to hit’s from the 50’s and 60’s to name a few.
+Each of our 8 Daytime concerts has its own special flavour so there is bound to be something that appeals to any musical taste.

 Parking and Access